 I can’t state strongly enough that Harriet’s intelligence is the kind of intelligence that has made me a card-carrying skeptic: she’s just that much more persuasive and admirable than the “alternatives.”

-Dr. Hall is an editor and one of the 5 MD founders of the Science-Based Medicine blog; she writes the SkepDoc column in Skeptic magazine, and is contributing editor to Skeptic and Skeptical Inquirer; she’s a medical advisor and author of articles on the QuackWatch; and she recently published Women Aren’t Supposed to Fly: The Memoirs of a Female Flight Surgeon.
+Dr. Hall was also an editor and one of the five MD founders of the Science-Based Medicine blog; she writes the SkepDoc column in Skeptic magazine, and is contributing editor to Skeptic and Skeptical Inquirer; she’s a medical advisor and author of articles on the QuackWatch; and she published Women Aren’t Supposed to Fly: The Memoirs of a Female Flight Surgeon.

-These eight articles on PainScience.com mention Dr. Harriet Hall as a source:
+These seven articles on PainScience.com mention Dr. Harriet Hall as a source:

 - The Complete Guide to Low Back Pain

 - Review of The Trigger Point Therapy Workbook

 - Does Spinal Manipulation Work?